 An Eye for the Environment

 Green-roofs, solar-shading, fixtures, furniture and equipment selections were all thoughtfully designed and selected for the space.
-The elements contribute to both an improved patient experience while supporting the facllity's desire to be mindful of the environmental impact of their operations.
+The elements contribute to both an improved patient experience while supporting the facility's desire to be mindful of the environmental impact of their operations.
 The project is LEED Silver certified by the U.S. Green Building Council.

 A True Work of Art